Step 17: In-browser terminal — Phase 1 and Phase 2 in one tab

 brew install ttyd

-A launchd agent starts ttyd automatically at login and keeps it running:
+A launchd daemon starts ttyd automatically at boot and keeps it running — even without an active user session:

-This agent starts ttyd on port 7681 with the --writable flag enabled, which is required for interactive use.
+This daemon starts ttyd on port 7681 with the --writable flag enabled, which is required for interactive use.
 Without --writable, the terminal renders but ignores all keyboard input.

 To verify it is running:

 A PID (number) in the first column confirms it is active.
-Log output is written to /tmp/ttyd.log.
+Log output is written to ~/Library/Logs/ttyd.log.

 17c.
 Use the terminal in the HTML reader